 Water is a challenge in every air compressor system.
-As air is compressed, water is brought into the air stream.
-During cooling, that water condenses and is mixed with the compressed air that’s delivered to your tool or application.
+As air is compressed, water is created in the air stream.
+During cooling, that water condenses and mixes with the compressed air delivered to your tool or application.
 Some water is okay for most applications, but too much water can be a problem.
-That’s where compressed air drying comes in.
+That’s where compressed air drying comes in!

 - Water Cooled